-This course will change its title to the Graduate Diploma in Logistics and Supply Chain Management in 2016.
+This course will be replaced by the Graduate Diploma in Logistics and Supply Chain Management from 2016.

 If you do not want to commit to a full Master of Logistics Management program, you can gain a solid grounding through the Sydney Graduate Diploma in Logistics Management.
 The graduate diploma is based on the master’s program but requires fewer units of study.
 In most circumstances, you can choose to progress to the Master of Logistics Management on satisfactory completion of the graduate diploma.

 The Graduate Diploma in Logistics Management requires the completion of 36 credit points comprising: (i) four core units of study (24 credit points) and (ii) two elective units of study (12 credit points).